What ‘take-aways’ will I get from cross-cultural training?

 - A clear understanding of what skills you will need in different cultural environments

-- To see that managing cultural difference well is essential to successful global management, and to commit to continual personal development
+- To see that managing cultural difference well is essential to successful global management, and commit to continual personal development

 Travelling a few years back on Air Dolomiti, the meal was provided by the ‘Slow Food’ campaign.
 Cultures develop slowly, they change slowly.
 And changing our own attitudes and behaviour cannot happen overnight, or during one short course.
 Cultural training is not fast food.
 The key take-away may be a sudden insight about yourself, the rest of the world and your place in it.
 That insight that somewhere down the road, at that make-or-break meeting, will make all the difference.